QuentinRa/blog.quentinra.dev/programming-languages/others/encoding/index.md

 | $2^8$ | $2^7$ | $2^6$ | $2^5$ | $2^4$ | $2^3$ | $2^2$ | $2^1$ | $2^0$ |
 |-------|-------|-------|-------|-------|-------|-------|-------|-------|
 | 256   | 128   | 64    | 32    | 16    | 8     | 4     | 2     | 1     |

+**Every number can be expressed as a sum of powers of two.** If you used a power of two when expressing a number, then add a 0, else 1.
 </div><div>

 #### Radix 10 to Radix 2

-**Every number can be expressed as a sum of powers of two.**

 * $125 = 64+32+16+8+4+1$
 * $125 = 2^6+2^5+2^4+2^3+2^2+2^0$
 * $125 = {\color{red} 1 *} 2^6+ {\color{red} 1 *} 2^5+ {\color{red} 1 *} 2^4+ {\color{red} 1 *} 2^3+ {\color{red} 1 *} 2^2 + {\color{green} 0 *} * 2^1 + {\color{red} 1 *}2^0$
 * $(125)\_{10} = ({\color{red} 11111} {\color{green}0} {\color{red}1})\_{2}$

-➡️ If you used the power of two, then it's 0, otherwise it's 1.

 #### From Radix 2 to Radix 10